 The existing south CTH A intersection with CTH JJ would be over capacity based on the year 2000 traffic.
 The intersection would have to be reconstructed and signalized at the time of construction of a partial interchange at USH 41.
 The signals would be warranted primarily due to increase in left turns from CTH JJ onto CTH A because the traffic generated along CTH JJ would access southbound USH 41 at CTH A instead of STH 47.
-A signalized intersection with no separate left turn lane on CTH A would function at a LOS "C" in the year 2000 and a LOS

-"D" in the year 2020.
-It is reasonable to assume that a left turn lane would be built on CTH A under this alternate at an approximate cost of \$200,000.00.
+A signalized intersection with no separate left turn lane on CTH A would function at a LOS "C" in the year 2000 and a LOS "D" in the year 2020.
+It is reasonable to assume that a left turn lane would be built on CTH A under this alternate.
+The approximate cost for reconstruction and signalization is \$200,000.00

-With a stop sign on CTH JJ, the north intersection with CTH A would be at a LOS "B" in the year 2000 and at a LOS "C" in the year 2020.
+With a stop sign control on CTH JJ, the north intersection with CTH A would be at a LOS "B" in the year 2000 and at a LOS "C" in the year 2020.

-The north five mile segment of CTH A north of USH 41 and just south of juncture of STH 47 and CTH A was built in 1996.
-The typical section included six inches of breaker run which was given no value in the computation of the structural number for the section.
-Breaker run stone does have a structural value, but the value is limited to 10% of the structural number.
+The five mile segment of CTH A north of USH 41 and just south of juncture of STH 47 and CTH A was built in 1996.
 Since traffic under this alternate would increase 18 to 20 percent, an overlay would be warranted by the year 2020.
 The overlay would cost about \$350,000 for the five mile segment including added shouldering.